gVenn: Proportional Venn diagrams for genomic regions and gene set overlaps

 generally not mathematically attainable.
 Solvers (like

-those used by eulerr
+those used by eulerr) provide best-effort

 approximations, but the layout can become hard to read.
 In